 The League President may assign 12 players to any team without a coach's prior approval.
-Twelve represents maximum team size for adequate player participation and may not be exceeded without the approval of the Deputy or Sport Commissioner.
+These numbers represent maximum team size for adequate player participation and may not be exceeded without the approval of the Deputy or Sport Commissioner.
+Junior and senior girls' leagues are exempt from these maximum limitations.
+Team size in those leagues will be at the discretion of the League President, with the approval of the Deputy or Sport Commissioner.

 2.2.5 Playing-Up - Players requesting to play at a grade above their actual grade level may do so provided space is available, but may not play in a grade below their actual grade level.
-The League President will defer this decision until just prior to the coaches meeting in order to accommodate players in the grade level.
+The League President will defer this decision until just prior to the coaches meeting.
 All players submitting contracts to play at their normal grade level prior to the contract deadline will have priority over any "playing-up" contract.
 If the Sport Commissioner determines to permit an entire team to "play -up," then that team will be required to continue to "play-up" in subsequent years.

-2.3 Late Sign-ups - Contracts received after the "contract deadline" date will be assigned, space permitting, to teams by the League President after all contracts received prior to the contract deadline have been assigned.
+2.3 Late Sign-ups - Contracts received after the "contract deadline" date will be assigned, space permitting, to teams by the League President after all earlier contracts have been assigned.
 The basis for this assignment will take into consideration geographical area and team with the least number of players.